-- P Pride.
-We will take pride in what we do and demonstrate integrity in how we do it. - A Accountability.
-We will take responsibility, do what we say we will do and see things through. - C Collaboration.
-We will work with others and help others to succeed. - E Excellence.
-We will strive to do things well and look for ways to innovate and improve.
+P Pride We will take pride in what we do and demonstrate integrity in how we do it.

+A Accountability We will take responsibility, do what we say we will do and see things through.

+C Collaboration We will work with others and help others to succeed

+E Excellence We will strive to do things well and look for ways to innovate and improve.

+Our vision, mission, priorities and values 2015-2020

+Key perfomance measures and targets To ensure we are achieving our priorities and delivering the key actions that support them we devop and monitor key performance measures.
+We use these to test how we are doing.
+These are shown in the table below.